telerik/blazor-docs/common-features/data-binding/descriptors.md

 | FilterRow | Two filter descriptor instances per each filtered field.
 The second filter descriptor instance always gets null as `Value`, because there is no second input field. | AND |

-# Searching
+## Searching

-The searching criteria is stored in an individual `IFilterDescriptor`.
+The searching criteria are stored in an individual `IFilterDescriptor`.
 To access the filtering criteria, cast the `IFilterDescriptor` to `CompositeFilterDescriptor`.
 The `FilterDescriptors` property of the `CompositeFilterDescriptor` gets filter descriptor instances for all string fields.
 Each filter descriptor instance gets the user input as `Value`.
 The value of the `LogicalOperator` property of the `CompositeFilterDescriptor` is OR.

-# Sorting
+## Sorting

-The current sorting criteria is stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor).
+The sorting criteria are stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor).
 Each `SortDescriptor` instance gives access to:
 * The `Member`&mdash;The field where the user sorts.
 * The `SortDirection`&mdash;The sort direction for this sort descriptor.

-# Grouping
+## Grouping

 Тhe grouping criteria for each group is stored in an individual collection of [`GroupDescriptor`](/blazor-ui/api/telerik.datasource.groupdescriptor).
 The `GroupDescriptor` class inherits the `SortDescriptor` class and gives access to the same properties as the `SortDescriptor` class.

-# Example with `OnRead` Event
+## Examples

+#### Obtain the FilterDescriptor, SearchFilter, SortDescriptor, GroupDescriptor in the OnRead Event Handler

 ````CSHTML
 @using Telerik.DataSource